get-convex/aggregate/README.md

 the entire aggregate data structure.
 When any mutation changes the data structure, i.e. `insert`, `delete`, or `replace`, the query reruns and sends new results to the frontend.
-This is necessary to keep the frontend looking snappy, but it can cause large function call and bandwidth Convex usage.
+This is necessary to keep the frontend looking snappy, but it can cause large function call and bandwidth usage on Convex.

 When a *mutation* calls `await aggregate.count(ctx)`, then this mutation needs to [run transactionally](https://docs.convex.dev/database/advanced/occ) relative to other mutations.
-Any mutation that does an `insert`, `delete`, or `replace` can cause an [OCC conflict](https://docs.convex.dev/error#1).
+Another mutation that does an `insert`, `delete`, or `replace` can cause an [OCC conflict](https://docs.convex.dev/error#1).

-When two mutations call `await aggregate.insert(ctx, key, id)`, they write to an internal data structure which includes denormalized data.
-If the keys are similar enough, they might be in the same part of the data structure and a denormalized `count` or `sum` value will be updated by both mutations, causing a conflict.

-These internal denormalized writes are how the `aggregate` component manages to calculate in `O(log(n))` time, but they can get in the way.
-Suppose user "Laura" is looking at her average score, which involves reading the denormalized sum and count of some internal data structure.
-If user "Lauren" gets a new high score, this may update the same internal data structure because their usernames are similar.
-Laura's average score will stay the same, but her query will rerun.
+In order to calculate in `O(log(n))` time, the aggregate component stores denormalized counts in an internal data structure.
+Data points with nearby keys may have their counts accumulated in one place.

+Imagine the leaderboard aggregate defined with key=`[username, score]`.
+Users "Laura" and "Lauren" have adjacent keys, so there is a node internal to the Aggregate component that includes the counts of Laura and Lauren combined.
+If Laura is looking at her own high score, this involves reading from the internal node shared with Lauren.
+So when Lauren gets a new high score, Laura's query reruns (but its result doesn't change).
+And when Laura and Lauren both get new scores at the same time, their mutations will run slower to make the change to the internal node transactional.

-As a specific example: if a table's aggregate uses a key on `_creationTime`, each new data point will be added to the same part of the data structure (the end), because `_creationTime` keeps increasing.
-Therefore all inserts will conflict with each other and effectively no mutations can run in parallel.
+Corollary: if a table's aggregate uses a key on `_creationTime`, each new data point will be added to the same part of the data structure (the end), because `_creationTime` keeps increasing.
+Therefore all inserts will wait for each other and no mutations can run in parallel.

-## Bound data to aggregate
+## Put bounds on aggregated data

 To reduce the read dependency footprint of your query, you can partition your aggregate space and make sure you're using `bounds` whenever possible.
 Examples: